JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 * Imports test implementation dependencies to `integrationTest` implementation dependencies
 * Defines new test source roots in <path>src/integrationTest</path>
-* Creates a new task `integrationTest` in the `verification` group
+* Creates a new task `integrationTest`
-* Makes the test task depend on `buildPlugin`, ensuring the plugin is built before tests run.
+* Makes the test task depend on `prepareSandbox`, ensuring the plugin is built before tests run.
 * To test a plugin, the Starter framework needs to know where to find the plugin distribution for installation in the IDE.
 The `path.to.build.plugin` system property points to the plugin distribution file.
 * Enables JUnit Platform for test execution.